 Final thoughts, great film for Scream fans and anyone looking for a return to the 90’s answer to horror but if these are the kinds of elements that frustrate the hell out of you, or you’re too young to remember films in the 90’s, you’ll probably find it tedious, slow and boring.

 The interaction between Officers Perkins [Anthony Anderson] and Hoss [Adam Brody] were particularly amusing, namely for their analysis of the fate of police officers on film in general (let alone horror movies) and their eventual demise.

 As stated above, I’ve always felt that David Arquette’s performance as Dewey has been a bit of a highlight of the entire series and this film is no exception.
 It’s very difficult, however, to judge the new characters, simply because they follow the archetypes of the older ones so closely – giving them little room to deviate or act outside of their two dimensional descriptions.

 In A Few Words:

 “Considering how awful a revisit could have been, Scre4m was a welcome surprise.
-Nothing overly challenging or new but lived up to its predecessors”
+Nothing overly challenging but lived up to its predecessors”